LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Conclusions

 \section{Conclusions}

-We propose a general framework to enhance the performance of graph learning methods for rumor prediction by leveraging LLMs, using DeepSeek and Bi-GAT as examples to demonstrate how the framework operates.
+We propose a general framework to enhance the performance of graph learning methods for rumor prediction by leveraging LLMs.
 By employing LLMs to analyze subchains and assign rumor probabilities, we augment the graph with a virtual ``is Rumor" node.
-Intuitively, when LLMs predict high rumor probabilities across many subchains, the virtual node shares more neighbors with the root node, leading to convergent embeddings during bidirectional GNN propagation.
+Intuitively, when LLMs predict high rumor probabilities across many subchains, the virtual node shares more neighbors with the root node, leading to convergent embeddings during GNN propagation.
 This enhances the likelihood of link prediction between the root and virtual nodes, effectively classifying the source news as a rumor.
-Notably, the LLM and GNN-based linkage prediction is modular and can be easily replaced.
-Our results show the framework significantly boosts existing GNNs' rumor detection performance by integrating LLMs.
-Future work could employ more powerful or fine-tuned LLMs and advanced graph learning for further gains.
-The virtual node concept also generalizes to other tasks, transforming node classification into link prediction to leverage LLMs' reasoning capabilities.
+A key strength of our design is its robustness to imperfect LLM signals: the mitigation mechanism reduces overreliance on noisy or weak evidence, such as in early-stage diffusion or sparse and biased replies.
+Notably, our method is a modular framework that leverages LLMs to retrieve and reason over subchain evidence, injecting this signal into a propagation graph for GNN-based prediction.
+The model-agnostic design allows it to be paired with different GNN backbones and LLMs.
+As GNNs and LLMs continue to advance, our framework will inherently improve alongside them.
+Furthermore, as illustrated in Appendix A, the integration of LLM in our approach relies solely on API calls, ensuring low computation cost.
+The processing time per news is generally around 10 seconds for the PHEME dataset (with less than 100 nodes), and 30-60 seconds for the Weibo dataset (with thousands of nodes).